-Beyond the broadly inclusive collaboration described in the "VALUE Institute Overview" page, the VALUE initiative breaks new ground by basing its assessment of student learning achievement on the actual work that students produce in response to assignments from the formal instructional curriculum in whatever institution(s) the student attended.
+Beyond the broadly inclusive collaboration described in the "VALUE Institute Overview" page, the VALUE initiative breaks new ground by basing its assessment of student learning achievement on the actual work that students produce in response to assignments from the formal instructional and co-curricular curriculum in whatever institution(s) the student attended.
 Rather than a standardized test divorced from the curriculum, VALUE draws evidence from the actual courses and teachers at an institution, assessing the learning artifacts (papers and assignments) produced by students to demonstrate their achievement of specific learning outcomes.
 Finally, the VALUE initiative utilizes the expertise of trained higher education faculty and other educators from the participating institutions to judge the quality of the student work in relation to widely accepted standards for each of the learning outcomes as captured through the faculty developed VALUE rubrics (McConnell & Rhodes, 2017, p.
 3).

 How is the VALUE Approach Different?

 The VALUE approach to assessment is the only formative and summative assessment approach based on faculty and other educational professional judgment and evaluation of quality of student work against broadly shared standards of achievement [DQP (Degree Qualifications Profile) and ELOs (Essential Learning Outcomes)].

 It provides robust and actionable assessment evidence that can be used by students, faculty, programs, institutions, states and consortia to enhance student learning achievement, as well as reporting for accountability and accreditation.